-Business wear is expected; Jackets are compulsory and all students should wear a shirt/blouse and tailored trousers (plain dark colours only) or skirt.
+- Business wear is expected; Blazers are compulsory and all students should wear a shirt/blouse and tailored trousers (plain dark colours only) or skirt.
 Ties and tailored dresses are acceptable.

 All Sixth Form students are issued with a photographic ID card that grants them access to the Sixth Form Centre via card readers on every outer door.
 The Sixth Form Students must wear their ID cards at all times.